-The live classroom session of the course is held off-campus and the practice riding exercises are held in Montclair State University's parking Lot 60.
+The live classroom session of the course is held off-campus and the practice riding exercises are held in Montclair State University's parking Lot 60 off Clove Rd.
 The confirmation email will tell you where both are located.
 The times and dates of each will be based on the class you sign-up for.
 The AM weekend class starts Tuesday night promptly at 5:45 PM and continues on Saturday morning (7:30 am - 1:30 pm) and finishes up on Sunday morning (7:30 am - 2:00 pm).
 The PM weekend class also starts Tuesday night promptly at 5:45 PM and continues on Saturday afternoon (12:30 pm - 7:00 pm) and finishes up on Sunday afternoon (12:30 pm - 7:00 pm).
 The WK weekday class also starts Tuesday night promptly at 5:45 PM and continues on Thursday morning (7:30 am - 1:30 pm) and finishes up on Friday morning (7:30 am - 2:00 pm).

 Click here to go to our Course Schedule page and select the class you want to attend.
 We accept all major credit cards.
 Courses are offered on weekends from April to October and on weekdays from May to August.
-Click here to READ OUR CANCELLATIONS & REFUNDS PAGE BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.
+Click here to READ OUR CANCELLATIONS & REFUNDS POLICY BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.

 Many of our students have never driven a clutch vehicle before.
 Some don't even know what a clutch is.
 Almost all motorcycles have a clutch.
 You need the clutch to take off, stop and shift gears.
 If you have no clutch experience or had a bad experience using a clutch, you may want to take the IME Course before taking the BRC1.
 Click here for more information about the IME.